Clitophon (dialogue): Independent completed work by Plato

 Although there are clear ties to Republic thematically in terms of the discussions on justice, Clitophon has very different themes concerning philosophical methods, resulting in its classification as an independent work in its own right.
 Above, the identification of Clitophon as a legal study has already been mentioned with no connections to another dialogue.
 On the other hand, Slings labels Clitophon as a short dialogue according to Müller's standards.
-Clitophon is used on this view to criticize protrepticism, for the colleagues of Socrates were only able to gain slogans and motifs surrounding justice rather than a full understanding of it.
+Clitophon is used on this view to criticize protrepsis, for the colleagues of Socrates were only able to gain slogans and motifs surrounding justice rather than a full understanding of it.
 Clitophon is also a warning of how to not read protreptical dialogues and of the dangers of relying on these dialogues to gain insight.
 Clitophon did not want to think for himself, but rather to be told what to think by Socrates.
 As a replacement to protreptic speech, Slings proposes that Clitophon champions elenchus as the mode through which to attain virtue and justice by reaching aporia.